 Are you a first year student?
 Interested in meeting weekly with a solid group of friends to share life, faith and ask the questions that matter?
 Consider joining Newman’s small group just for first year students.
 Contact firstname.lastname@example.org.
 This one’s co-ed!

 Calling all men of Newman and of UMSL!
 This is a men’s only fellowship group.
-Gather with Austin and a group of peers for fellowship, fun and comraderie.
-Contact Austin for more info and to find out when the group is meeting this semester: email@example.com
+Gather with a group of peers for fellowship, fun and comraderie.
+Contact Fr.
+Nick for more info and to find out when the group is meeting this semester: email@example.com.

 Join other women of UMSL and Newman for this weekly gathering of prayer, togetherness, wholeness and growth.
 We discuss issues relevant to our lives as women and together work to develop a spirituality that serves us in our uniqueness and integration as women of mind, heart, body and soul.
-We have two groups in process– one is a closed group (membership remains the same throughout the course of the semester).
-The other is open to new members on a weekly basis.
-Come for a deep dive into life and growth with a consistent group of sisters (closed group) or to try it out in a more casual way (open group).
-Email Erin if you are interested: firstname.lastname@example.org.
+Come for a deep dive into life and growth.
+Email firstname.lastname@example.org if you are interested.

 Spending time with God, particularly through the life and love of the Son, Jesus Christ, is central to who we are and what we are about at Newman.
 We all need time and space to rest, recharge and remember that we are loved beyond measure!
 Twice a month, Newman as a community gathers to do this in the Presence of the Blessed Sacrament.
 Sometimes it is more silent and contemplative, sometimes it is accompanied by lively Praise & Worship music, and sometimes we travel to a local parish or religious community to pray with them.
 Any way, it is sure to replenish your Soul!
 Keep posted on this week’s calendar of events to know when we’ll be gathering.